cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 The directory is zipped for data exchange.

+To get a sense of this format in practice, see [an example of this format applied to a partial implementation of LC-IMPACT](https://github.com/cmutel/regionalized-lcia-data-standard/tree/master/examples/LC-IMPACT).

 Following this data format gives method developers several advantages:

 * Software independence: This format is based on existing data science formats for exchanging data, and are software-neutral.